adrianhacker-pdx/MKR-holder-DAI-gest/2020/Week 13 2020 (March 26).md

 ## [Polls that ran March 23-26, 2020](https://vote.makerdao.com/polling) are the current parameters up for vote in the current Executive opened March 26, 2020.

+# Current Issues

 ## Recapping Last Week's Events

 The MakerDAO foundation members along with governance and risk members worked very hard to respond to a system security event.
 MakerDAO foundation members have been working very hard to analyze, model, and understand the sequence and implication of what happened.
 Results will be published when they are available.
 Outside consultants are also being brought in to help analyze and prevent such an occurrence.
 If you ever doubt the efforts invested in making MakerDAO safe for all, I urge you to watch the four governance and risk calls from last week.
 Quick action, bright ideas, and level heads prevailed.

-## Night is Darkest Just Before Dawn

 ## Vault Holder Compensation

 A lot of strong activity and effort this week was put into the continued post mortem analysis of the black Thursday Swan-a-thon.
-Forward momentum is very strong in terms of analyzing best choices moving forward.
+Forward momentum is very strong in terms of analyzing how to best move forward.
 There were some vault holders that may have possibly lost collateral beyond the requirement to repay their debt.
-The Governance group is seeking the balance of favorable perceptions, listening and supporting, asserting zero liability, zero precedence for implied liability or contributory negligence claims.
+The governance group is trying to balance favorable perceptions, listening and supporting, asserting zero liability, zero precedence for implied liability or contributory negligence claims.
 The MakerDAO platform was operational and fully functional, as it was intended, when these perceived losses occurred.
 In the mid-19th century, when pioneers were settling the West in the United States, risk was the way of life in hope of greater opportunity.
-The MakerDAO foundation team and governance community is committed to learning all there is to know about the causality of this glitch to ensure system security.
+This is all part of the growth process.
+The end result will be a stronger, healthier, more stable platform.
+The MakerDAO Foundation team and governance community is committed to learning all there is to know about the causality of this glitch to ensure system security.

 ## Debt Auctions Blocked in the DAI Credit System